The NIRB’s staff is available to assist you by phone, fax, email or in person at our office in Cambridge Bay, Nunavut!

 Because of the quasi-judicial nature of the NIRB, there are certain limitations as to what the Chairperson and staff can speak about.
 For ongoing impact assessments, you will only be able to interview the Executive Director or delegate.
 The Chairperson and Board Members are not permitted to comment on matters before the board.
 Further, the staff member designated by the Executive Director as the spokesperson for a particular file will comment on the assessment process only.

 NIRB decisions, submissions made by other parties or any other evidence must speak for itself.
 The staff cannot provide interpretation or explanations of any information that is on the public record.
 All the evidence is available on the NIRB’s public registry.
-If you would like to gain a better understand of the information on the public record, please contact the groups or individuals or outside expert who submitted the particular document.
+If you would like to gain a better understanding of the information on the public record, please contact the groups or individuals or outside expert who submitted the particular document.

 Aside from reviewing the public registry, which contains all the information the NIRB has on file, contact the proponent of the project under assessment and visit its website to get more specific details about the development.
 NIRB staff will only be able to give you a cursory overview of the project.
 The proponent is the best one to describe its own project.
 The NIRB board members or staff will not do this for you in an interview.